EmilieAig/BikeProjectTeam7/Code/Scripts/Readme.md

 ## Prediction

+Go to the [Readme of the Prediction folder](Prediction/Readme.md) to know the steps to generate the prediction map.

 ### code_eco_coord.py
    This file processes the data related to the eco-counters, which contain information about bike paths (path ID, GPS coordinates).
 It renames the columns and prepares the data to merge with the traffic predictions in the other files.